ggbaker/personalSite/content/web-appendices/info-consumer-theory/index.md

     ------------------  ---------

 Note that the approximation effectively sets the probability of a mistake other than the most likely one to zero.
 This approximation then tends to *overestimate* payoffs, and thus the approximate MRS will tend to lie to left of the truth.

 In the above plot, we can see that approximation performs relatively well, even at small sample sizes.
 One limitation is that the approximation will always perform somewhat poorly in a region around a kink for two reasons:
 1. The second lowest precision is very close to the lowest, so only accounting for the lowest precision doesn't work as well; and,
 2. Because the kinks are inward pointing, total sample size tends to be lower there.
 In the above example, the corners have total sample size between 40 and 50, but the kink has only about 15 total samples.

 But regardless, as sample size increases, we can always get an arbitrarily good approximation for composite factors arbitrarily close to that of any kink point.

-Below I plot again, but at twice the sample size to ilustrate the convergence:
+Below I plot again, but at twice the sample size to illustrate the
+convergence:

 ```python